Skip to main content

 Henry C. White, who was a maker of specialty leather goods and wallets, died at home in Delray Beach, Fla., on Sept.
 29 after a three-month illness.
 Formerly a part-time East Hampton resident, he was 86.

-Before his manufacturing career, which he began in 1987, he worked in real estate development.
+After his manufacturing career, from which he retired in 1987, he worked in real estate development.

 He had been living in Florida full time since a stroke in May 2017 made traveling back and forth too difficult.